guhilling/smart-release-plugin/README.md

 ## Quick Start

 Most important: You have to use git as version control system.
-Support for other VCS is no yet planned.
+Support for other VCS is not yet planned.

 ### Project Setup